Ibyst/Website-Tutorial/README.md

 8/06/24 - just did a little bit on classes and IDs, excited for the upcoming chapters

 9/06/24 - learnt about iframes and javascript

+11/06/24 - technically did a bit of today's work yesterday, but worked on layout and semantics, responsive web design and computercode.